KostasValeckas/PyLongslit/docs/configuration_file.rst

 for future runs.

-**See the page on** :ref:`already tested instruments <tested_instruments>` **for configuration files that have been tested** .
+**See the page on** :ref:`already tested instruments <tested_instruments>` **for configuration files that have been tested**.

 For a new instrument, you can
-try to **reuse a configuration file from another instrument**, and change out only the parameters that are corrupting the run.
+try to **reuse a configuration file from another instrument**, and change only the parameters that are corrupting the run.

-The software has a method for checking the configuration file for errors (it checks if the provided file paths exist, the raw data directories have files in them, some sanity-checks on the parameters, etc.).
+The software has a method for checking the configuration file for errors (it checks if the provided file paths exist, the raw data directories have files in them, some sanity checks on the parameters, etc.).
 The method can be called by:

 .. code:: bash

     pylongslit_check_config PATH_TO_CONFIG_FILE

-It is not mandatory to use this method, but highly recommended before actually starting to process the data.
+It is not mandatory to use this method, but it is highly recommended before actually starting to process the data.

 An example of a configuration file is shown below, followed by an